eliocamp/reproducibility-with-r/content/materials/day2/02-git/index.markdown

 Git is one popular version control system.

 If you work alone, git is great to track changes and recover previous version of your files.
-You can also use a **remote repository** (more later) to have a back up and share your work.
+You can also use a **remote repository** to have a back up and share your work.

 If you work as a team you can take advantage of all the above and also use version control as a tool to collaborate and organize the various versions of the same file present in the multiple computers you and they use.

-## But what we mean by version control?
+## But what do we mean by version control?

 Let's imagine that we have a repository already working ([later](/reproducibility-with-r/materials/day2/01-git/#creating-a-new-repository) we'll see how to create one).
 When you create a new file as part of the repository (or *repo*), that file is untracked or unversioned.
-This means that the git will ignore the file and any change you made until you *add* it to the repo.
+This means that git will ignore the file and any change you make to it until you *add* it to the repo.
 At that point the file is **staged** and it ready to get into the repository.
 To do that you do a *commit* and **save** that version of the file to the repo.
 This workflow `modify --> add --> commit` will repeat every time you want to save a version of the file.